Marine Wing Support Squadron 174

 Marine Wing Support Squadron 174 (MWSS-174) is an aviation ground support unit of the United States Marine Corps.The squadron is based out of Marine Corps Air Station Kaneohe Bay, Hawaii and falls under the command of Marine Aircraft Group 24 and the 1st Marine Aircraft Wing.

 Mission

-Provide limited aviation ground support (AGS) at an expeditionary air facility and forward arming and refueling points (FARP) to enable elements of a Marine Aircraft Group and supporting or attached elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.
+On order, MWSS-174 rapidly deploys task-organized forces to conduct distributed, minimal signature aviation ground support (AGS) operations within the USINDOPACOM Area of Responsibility in order to extend the operational reach and endurance of MAG-24, 1st MAW, and joint expeditionary aviation operations.

 History

 Marine Wing Support Squadron 174 was originally commissioned in 1988 at Marine Corps Air Station Kaneohe Bay, Hawaii.
-The squadron supported operations throughout the Persian Gulf and Pacific Region until it was decommissioned on September 8, 1994.
+The squadron supported operations throughout the Persian Gulf and Pacific Region until it was decommissioned on 8 September 1994.

-On November 8, 2021 Marine Wing Support Detachment 24 was redesignated as Marine Wing Support Squadron 174 as part of the Marine Corps Force Design 2030 initiative.
+On 8 November 2021 Marine Wing Support Detachment 24 was redesignated as Marine Wing Support Squadron 174 as part of the Marine Corps Force Design 2030 initiative.
 Force Design aligned an MWSS at each air station assigned to each Marine Aircraft Group.